 by Julie K. Trevelyan

 The rivers of the west attract lots of interesting people, today as well as long ago.
-Some of the more colorful river characters made names for themselves via crazy exploits, daring exploration, or simply living by their own rules rather than those of society’s.
+Some of the more colorful river characters made names for themselves via crazy exploits, daring exploration, or simply living by their own rules rather than those of society.
+Buckskin Bill, also known as “the last of the mountain men,” forged a seemingly primitive life for himself along the banks of Idaho’s Salmon River, and this is his story.

 When it came to picking enemies, Buckskin Bill chose a fairly big one: the National Forest Service.
 After having lived quietly in his chosen riverside haven for years, Buckskin bristled when the Forest Service pushed to have the entire place designated as a Primitive Area, which meant no human habitation whatsoever allowed.
 Eventually, the government agency was convinced that one man who lived off the land in an authentic manner deserved to stay there.
 Perhaps the famous Buckskin Bill Tower hastened them along to their decision: Buckskin erected the stone gun tower in sheer defiance and daring to those who would try to wrest away his way of life.
 Despite this skirmish, Buckskin remained friendly to his government.
 He once stated, “Oh, I’m patriotic.
 Ever’ time a bald eagle flies by, I take off my hat.”

-Buckskin Bill died in 1980, a mountain man to the last.
+Buckskin Bill died in 1980, a mountain man to the last of his days.
 The Buckskin Bill Museum, located on the Salmon River’s Five Mile Bar, showcases the actual items he made and used in his lifetime.
-It also has a cool interactive video tour you can take right on your screen.

 Written by Julie Trevelyan.